 The Board has revised section 100.22.2 to modify the current examination fees by establishing a \$35.00 fee for online testing.
 Examination fees currently cover the costs associated with certification when certification examinations are taken in a written format during the regularly scheduled examination periods.
 Recent advances in technology have now made it possible to offer certification examinations in an electronic format.
 While this technology offers advantages in the form of convenience, enhanced security and immediate results, there are added costs associated with this form of testing.
 These costs include added cost for the setup and maintenance of the electronic testing system and the cost of administering and staffing an examination facility.
-The Board concludes that since electronic testing is an option offered for the convenience of the applicant, the added costs associated with this form of testing and staffing should be met by the assessment of a fee specific to electronic examinations and should not be met by an increase in the existing examination fee.
+The Board concludes that since electronic testing is an option offered for the convenience of the applicant, the added costs associated with this form of a fee specific to electronic examinations and should not be met by an increase in the existing examination fee.